theshizzah/cloud-api-python/README.md

 The samples are grouped so that there can be a logical flow of create, update, add referenced items, remove referenced items, and delete.
 For Albums, albums_test.sh shows the sequence.
 For Files and Tags, it's files_test.sh.
 Saved search is encapsulated in one sample which is search_saved.py.
-Similarly, trash.py fully encapsulates the Trash samples.

 Additionally, there are three composite examples that show different classes interacting.
 They are: